If recent headlines are any indication, then the future of Cryptocurrency is very promising.

-- Facebook has been working on its blockchain-based payment system and cryptocurrency known as “Diem” (it was previously called Libra).
+- Facebook has been working on its blockchain-based payment system and Cryptocurrency known as “Diem” (it was previously called Libra).

-- The oldest bank in America has announced that they will begin financing bitcoin and other digital currencies.
+- The oldest bank in America has announced that it will begin financing bitcoin and other digital currencies.
 This is a major development with huge implications for the future of money as we know it today!

 - One of the oldest insurance companies in the US, Massachusetts Mutual Life Insurance, bought $100 million into bitcoin in December 2020.

-Behind cryptocurrency’s meteoric rise is a story of innovation and determination.
-Early pioneers saw the potential of cryptocurrency to revolutionize the way we think about money, and they worked tirelessly to build and refine this new financial system from the ground up.
+Behind Cryptocurrency’s meteoric rise is a story of innovation and determination.
+Early pioneers saw the potential of Cryptocurrency to revolutionize the way we think about money, and they worked tirelessly to build and refine this new financial system from the ground up.

 Below we take a look at some of the reasons why?

-Decentralization, ease of use and lower costs were
+Decentralization, ease of use, and lower costs were

 Fintech, disruptive technology, and digital assets

 It might seem like a self-evident point, but it’s one worth mentioning.
 Digital platforms have transformed human relationships—among customers, workers, employers, and traders.
 The cryptocurrency revolution that many people speak about would be impossible without the digital course of the past few decades.

 But what is this cryptocurrency revolution?
 In a nutshell, it’s using digital assets—like Bitcoin and Ethereum.
 The intention is to do things that have traditionally been done with fiat currencies (i.e., government-backed legal tender like the U.S. dollar, the euro, or the Japanese yen).